hcls-kimlab/NPR_Project/README.md

 ![header](imgs/network_tf_np_npr.gif)

-# TFs, NPs, NPRs Network
+# Neuropeptide Receptor Regulation and Adaptation

 This repository provides the data and source code used in the paper(https://www.biorxiv.org/content/10.1101/2024.11.23.624967v1).